 Affirmative Consent: Affirmative consent is a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
-Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in the sexual activity.
+Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in sexual activity.
 Silence or lack of resistance, in and of itself, does not demonstrate consent.
-The definition of consent does not vary based upon a participants sex, sexual orientation, gender identify or gender expression.
+The definition of consent does not vary based upon a participant's sex, sexual orientation, gender identity, or gender expression.

 A person is incapable of consent when:

 (2) mentally disabled,

 (3) mentally incapacitated,

 Bystander Intervention: is an approach to sexual violence prevention.
 A bystander (or witness) is someone who sees a situation but may or may not know what to do, may think others will act, or may be afraid to take action.
 Bystander education programs teach potential witnesses safe and positive ways that they can act to prevent or intervene when there is a risk for sexual violence.

 Domestic Violence: Includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the applicable jurisdiction, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.

 Dating (Intimate Partner) Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and, where the existence of such a relationship shall be determined based on the following factors:

 - The length of the relationship

 - The frequency of interaction between the persons involved in the relationship